 The displacement of the thinnest corneal area may occur early in the pathologic process.
 In a previous study (52), we showed that the thinnest corneal width position and the vertical decentration of the thinnest corneal thickness was statistically different between normal corneas and forme fruste keratoconic corneas (the forme fruste keratoconic group was composed of corneas appearing normal based on a specular artificial intelligence system, while the fellow eye had frank keratoconus).
 However, we also found in another study that there was no inter-eye difference regarding either the thinnest corneal thickness position or the vertical decentration of the thinnest corneal thickness between keratoconic eyes of various stages (53).

 These findings support the hypothesis that thinnest corneal thickness decentration occurs early in the keratoconic pathologic process.
 The downward displacement of the thinnest point may be caused by two synergistic mechanisms.
-The first may be the consequence of upward and outward movement of the eye when the eyes close (this palpebral oculogyric reflex corresponds to Bell’s phenomenon which is thought to be a defensive phenomenon) (54).
+The first may be the consequence of the upward and outward movement of the eye when the eyes close (this palpebral oculogyric reflex corresponds to Bell’s phenomenon which is thought to be a defensive phenomenon) (54).
 This may preferentially expose the inferior part of the cornea to the rubbing forces, which are exerted on closed eyes.
-The displacement of ground substance may be maximal near but inferior to the corneal apex.
+The displacement of the ground substance may be maximal near but inferior to the corneal apex.
 The second mechanism may be related to the downward direction of the gravity force: one may also hypothesize that this force may induce some asymmetry in the flexure of the weakened corneal wall, which would also incur a more inferiorly pronounced steepening.
 Even without any spatial redistribution of the corneal thickness, this would cause an apparent slight inferior displacement of the thinnest point from its initial location due to the vertical “sag” of the corneal dome.

 Eye rubbing is the root cause of keratoconus